-Cotter actually developed this approach when he started to realize some of the problems that came with common vertical lifts, such as cleans, snatches and presses.
+Cotter actually developed this approach when he started to realize some of the problems that came with common vertical lifts, such as cleans, snatches, and presses.
 He found that these programs neglected the horizontal movements that kettlebell training and weight lifting.
 He found that neglecting these horizontal weaknesses could not only lead to injury, but to training plateaus.

 This was the inspiration for the push-pull method and the Steve Cotter extreme kettlebell training program, but it is also the reason that so many people see results with this approach to workouts.
-With this is mind, when you see kettlebell workouts, you will see movements not only that you normally see with regular weightlifting, but completely new movements as well that encourage you to move in different directions and ways you’ve never done before.
+With this in mind, when you see kettlebell workouts, you will see movements not only that you normally see with regular weightlifting, but completely new movements as well that encourage you to move in different directions and ways you’ve never done before.

 Getting Started With Steve Cotter Kettlebell Training

-If you are new to kettlebell workouts, it is smart to start slow and with a light weight.
+If you are new to kettlebell workouts, it is smart to start slow and with a lightweight.
 To really make the most out of kettlebell training, you should invest in an actual workout program such as the Steve Cotter extreme kettlebell workout.
 When starting kettlebell training, or any new type of workout, it is always important to have the guidance of a trained expert showing you the safe way to do these exercises correctly and with proper form so that you don’t end up hurting yourself in the process.

-One of the most basic kettlebell moves, is one that many people have likely seen before: the kettlebell swing.
+One of the most basic kettlebell moves is one that many people have likely seen before: the kettlebell swing.
 For most people, it is the only time they use a kettlebell, and even for the Steve Cotter kettlebell program, it is the foundation of the workout.
 If you want to get started in learning more about kettlebell training and how it works and to start to get a feel for these canons with handles and how they feel when you use them.

-The standard two arm kettlebell swing works on a number of different muscle groups.
+The standard two-arm kettlebell swing works on a number of different muscle groups.
 Here’s how to do the kettlebell swing: